pbohora/reaktor-assignment/README.md

 # reacktor-assignment
 The live demo is available here: https://damp-woodland-60966.herokuapp.com/

-A web aplication that renders all the software packages that the Debian and Ubuntu systems
+A web aplication that renders all the software packages that the Debian and Ubuntu systems knows about
 #### Features
 - The index page lists installed packages alphabetically with package names as links.
 - When following each link, you arrive at a piece of information about a single package.
 The following information are included: